 Wednesday, 14 June 2017

-The Principality of Liechtenstein is a doubly landlocked German-speaking microstate in Central Europe.
+The Principality of Liechtenstein is a doubly landlocked German-speaking small state in Central Europe.
 It is a constitutional monarchy with the rank of principality, headed by the Prince of Liechtenstein.
 Liechtenstein is bordered by Switzerland to the west and south and Austria to the east and north.
 It has an area of just over 160 square kilometres, the fourth-smallest in Europe, and an estimated population of 37,000.
 Divided into 11 municipalities, its capital is Vaduz and its largest municipality is Schaan.

 Liechtenstein is a member of the European Free Trade Association, and while not being a member of the European Union, the country participates in both the Schengen Area and European Economic Area.
 It also has a customs union and a monetary union with Switzerland.